googs0/av-safe-toolkit/README.md

 * Encoding historical-forensic record into measurable descriptors and a machine-readable decision rubric
 * Converting ambient signals into WHO noise / IEEE-1789 flicker–aligned metrics and tamper-evident reports—without recording or storing intelligible content

-The corpus, rules, and privacy-preserving sensor workflow translate history and testimony into actionable reports and engineering language for auditors, architects, ombuds, and rights monitors--enabling practical prevention and accountability that respects ethics and privacy.
+The corpus, rules, and privacy-preserving sensor workflow translate history and testimony into actionable reports and engineering language for auditors, architects, ombuds, rights monitors, and many more professionals in a multitude of fields--enabling practical prevention and accountability that respects ethics and privacy.

 ---